emqx/cloud-docs/en_US/deployments/metrics.md

 ### Dedicated / Premium / BYOC Timeline Metrics

-The Timeline metrics for Dedicated, Premium, and BYOC deployment provide five types of metrics: sessions, subscriptions, messages, packets, and dropped messages.
+The timeline metrics for Dedicated, Premium, and BYOC deployments include the following types:

+- Sessions
+- Subscriptions
+- Messages
+- Packets
+- Dropped messages
+- Storage (GB) (Premium only)

 You can view graphical charts corresponding to each type of metric and detailed information at a specific time.
 For some metrics, the corresponding metrics in the API are indicated.
 If you need to learn and view more metrics, you can retrieve more metrics through the [API](https://docs.emqx.com/en/cloud/latest/api/dedicated.html#tag/Metrics).

 ::: tip
 If there is no corresponding API metric in the table, it means that the metric cannot be retrieved from the API.